GDP in Egypt

 Egypt - GDP

-GDP increased an annual 3.8% in the October-December period (which is Q4 of calendar year 2016 and Q2 of Egypt’s 2017 fiscal year), according to the Ministry of Planning.
-Q4’s result marked an uptick compared to the 3.4% increase in Q3 but came in below the 4.0% expansion observed in the same quarter last year.
+GDP increased 3.9% year-on-year in the January-March period (which is Q1 of calendar year 2017 and Q3 of Egypt’s 2017 fiscal year) according to the Ministry of Planning, up from the 3.8% expansion in the October-December period and higher than 3.7% increase the same quarter of the previous year.